Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E04-Modules.md

         shows a long help test telling you how to use this module (though it does assume some familiarity with how X11 graphics work on Linux).

-        Note that if there is only a single version on the system, as is the case for the course in May 2023, the `module spider VNC` command without specific version or correct module name will already display the help information.
+        Note that if there is only a single version on the system, as has been the case recently, the `module spider VNC` command without specific version or correct module name will already display the help information.